 Hourly Rate vs. Flat Rate: How Auto Mechanics Are Paid

 Establishing pay rates for your techs is a crucial part of running a successful auto repair shop.
-You can always use auto repair software to make it easier, but there are several ways to approach this process effectively.
+You can always use automotive repair shop software to make it easier, but there are several ways to approach this process effectively.

 Two of the most popular ways to pay auto repair technicians are on an hourly basis and a flat rate basis.
 You might wonder what’s the best method to pay your techs, and how each method might affect your shop.